momentohq/momento-protosocket-ffi/README.md

 # momento-protosocket-ffi

-FFI layer around the ProtosocketCacheClient in Momento's Rust SDK
+Foreign Function Interface layer around the ProtosocketCacheClient in Momento's Rust SDK to make the ProtosocketCacheClient usable in non-Rust Momento client libraries.